Eight Forest Lane

 Instructions

-• In a medium bowl, whisk together flour, cocoa powder, bicarbonate of soda, baking powder and spices.
+• In a medium bowl, whisk together the flour, cocoa powder, bicarbonate of soda, baking powder and spices.

 • Slowly add the dry ingredients to the oil and sugar mixture, alternating with the rest of the milk until cupcake batter comes together, scraping down the sides of the bowl as necessary.

-• Make the buttercream frosting.
-Using a handheld mixer or a stand mixer with the paddle attachment fitted, beat dairy-free butter and vanilla for 1-2 minutes until creamy.
-Add in 3 cups of icing sugar and beat on medium until combined.
-As mixture thickens, add in the dairy-free milk a little at a time until the mixture is smooth and creamy but still thick enough to stand up on its own.
+• Add in 3 cups of icing sugar and beat on medium until combined.
+As mixture thickens, add in the dairy free milk a little at a time until the mixture is smooth and creamy but still thick enough to stand up on its own.

 Notes